front-end-foundations/session1/readme.md

 * [Atom](https://atom.io/)
 * [Visual Studio Code](https://code.visualstudio.com/)

-In order to extend Sublime Text you need to install [Package Control](https://packagecontrol.io/).
-Once installed you can take advantage of a huge assortment of add-ons (or Packages).
+In order to extend Sublime Text you need to install [Package Control](https://packagecontrol.io/) first.
+Once installed you can take advantage of a large assortment of [packages](https://packagecontrol.io/browse/popular).

-I will demonstrate a couple of the more [popular packages](https://packagecontrol.io/browse/popular) for Sublime text over the course of the semester.

 (Note that in NYU labs, configuration changes are not saved after restart.
-You should install Package Control, Emmet and any other Packages that might be useful to you _on your own computer_.)
+You should only install Package Control, Emmet and any other Packages that might be useful to you _on your own computer_.)

 ## Browser Tools

-Open the folder (`cmd-o`) `box-model-inspector` as a project in the text editor.

-In Chrome, right click on any text and choose `Inspect`.
+Open the folder (`cmd-o`) `box-model-inspector` as a project in the text editor and open `index.html` in Chrome.
+Right click on any text and choose `Inspect`.

 No matter which browser you are working in, the inspector is your first line of defense when troubleshooting and should be kept open at all times

+## The Three Pillars of Web Design

+* Content (HTML)
+* Appearance (CSS)
+* Behavior (JavaScript)

 ### User Agent Styles